NdukaClara/fraudshield/README.md

 ## 🧠 Project Overview

-FraudShield explores how organizations that consume real-time data, especially banks and payment processors, manage transaction flows and identify anomalous patterns as data moves through the pipeline.
+FraudShieldIQ explores how organizations that consume real-time data, especially banks and payment processors, manage transaction flows and identify anomalous patterns as data moves through the pipeline.

 The system simulates: